Explainer Video: How Long Should Your Explainer Be?

 - Will your explainer video be placed on the homepage, blog, youtube or landing-page?

 - What is the desired action you wish your viewer to take after they watch your explainer video?

 The third question is actually the most important one to consider.
 Give just enough information to lead to the action and ONLY that information.

-No doubt, constantly reducing attention span of internet savvy audience has made the short-length videos gained momentum over the longer ones.
+No doubt, constantly reducing the attention span of an internet-savvy audience has made the short-length videos gained momentum over the longer ones.
 Shorter videos are able to attract the attention of one and all with ease.
 But how short, is the ultimate question.
-One, two, three or for more minutes, is the question that your mind must be curiously looking to have an answer of.
+One, two, three, or for more minutes, is the question that your mind must be curiously looking to have an answer of.